A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Method

 \section{Method}

-As illustrated in Fig.~\ref{fig:framework}, our method performs frame-level audio--visual expression recognition from raw videos in a two-stage manner.
-For each target frame, we re-crop the face directly from the raw video and construct three facial crops with different scales, which are encoded by a DINOv2 visual backbone to obtain a robust multi-scale visual representation.
-In parallel, a short audio segment centered at the target frame is encoded by Wav2Vec~2.0 to produce a frame-aligned acoustic cues as necessary supplements.
-Features from the dual modalities (audio-visual) are then integrated by a lightweight gated fusion module for frame-level expression classification, and a simple temporal smoothing step is applied during inference to improve prediction stability and temporal consistency.
+Illustrated in Fig.~\ref{fig:framework}, our proposed model performs frame-level audio–visual expression recognition from raw videos in a two-stage manner.
+Our model re-crops the human faces directly on frame-level images from raw videos and constructs three facial crops with different scales, which are encoded by a DINOv2-based visual encoder to obtain robust multi-scale visual representations.
+In parallel, a short audio segment centered at the target frame from the same video is encoded by Wav2Vec~2.0 to produce the frame-aligned acoustic cues as necessary supplements.
+Features from the dual modalities (audio-visual) are then integrated in a lightweight gated fusion module and selected for frame-level expression classification.
+A simple temporal smoothing module is applied during inference to enhance prediction stability and temporal consistency.
 The two critical parts in this method are: visual adaptation by the finetuned DINOv2-based encoder in Stage I and the modality alignment, integration and inference via gated fusion and temporal smoothing modules.

-The visual encoder in Fig.~\ref{fig:framework} is initialized from a pretrained DINOv2 model and further adapted through the Stage-I pipeline shown in Fig.~\ref{fig:stage1_moe}.
-Specifically, Stage I adapts DINOv2 on two image-level FER datasets, AffectNet and RAF-DB, using padding-aware augmentation (PadAug) together with a training-only mixture-of-experts (MoE) head.
-After adaptation, the MoE head is discarded and only the adapted DINOv2 backbone is retained for Stage-II audio--visual learning on raw videos.
-Overall, this two-stage design improves the expression sensitivity of the visual encoder before multimodal fusion and offers a practical alternative to end-to-end optimization on long unconstrained videos.